Category Archives: Religious Beliefs/Creencias Religiosas

 Be aware!
 If you plan on visiting Dominican Republic during this time, especially heading to beach and recreation areas I highly suggest that you make your reservations in hotels far in advance.
 Most hotels are full and it will be very difficult to find a bed to lay your weary head if you procrastinate.

 There are Police, Military, Red Cross and many volunteers along the roads and at all the main intersections making sure people are obeying the traffic laws.
-They are also stationed on the beaches and at the popular rivers to insure that people have fun and are safe.
+They are also stationed on the beaches and at the popular rivers to ensure that people have fun and are safe.

-The Dominican Civil Defense will be stationed throughout the country with the participation six thousand workers and more than eight thousand volunteers in over 1400 strategic locations.
+The Dominican Civil Defense will be stationed throughout the country with the participation of six thousand workers and more than eight thousand volunteers in over 1400 strategic locations.
 They will be watching beaches, rivers and highways to make sure the big weekend runs smoothly.

 As per the Catholic tradition first comes Ash Wednesday/ Miércoles de ceniza.
 Holy Week starts on Palm Sunday / Domingo de Ramos.
 On Holy Thursday/ Jueves Santo morning is the Chrism Mass/ Misa Crismal and in the evening is the Mass of the Lord’s Supper, accompanied by the washing of feet and a procession.
 At noon on Good Friday/ Viernes Santo is the Sermon on the Seven Words.
 Holy Saturday/ Sabado Santo an Easter Vigil is held from around 11pm until dawn.
 Then on Easter Sunday/ Domingo de Resurrección or Domingo de Pascua there is an Easter Mass at noon.